European shares rise after China rebound and glimmer of hope on Greece

 * Miners up on rally in metals prices, Chinese shares

 * A.B.
-Foods gains as it maintains current year guidance (Updates prices)
+Foods gains as maintains current year guidance (Updates prices, adds detail)

 LONDON, July 9 European shares rose on Thursday, supported by miners after a rally in metals and Chinese stocks, while some investors were betting Greece's creditors will look positively at reform proposals and finally agree a debt deal.